 Okay, let’s put that into perspective.
 Loch Ness is not the deepest loch in Scotland (Loch Morar), nor is it is the largest by surface area (Loch Lomond).
-The whole ‘monster claim-to-fame’ just isn’t however, so thankfully Loch Ness also happens to be the largest body of water of the whole of the UK!
+The whole ‘monster claim-to-fame’ just isn’t enough however, so Loch Ness has also bagged the title of 'largest body of water' in the whole of the UK!
 There is more water in Loch Ness, than in all the lakes in England and Wales put together.

 Who even comes up with these facts?!

 2) Its pitch black!

 Thanks to the glorious ‘liquid sunshine’ which Scotland is so well-known for, the rain carries peat from the surrounding hills down into the water.
 These wee peaty particles mean that visibility under the water is poor, with the darkest of depths.
 Excellent conditions for a monster in hiding, if you ask us.